Skip to Content

 Arts District vegas

-Nestled about a mile from the neon glow of Downtown Vegas and the iconic Fremont Street Experience, the Arts District, fondly known as 18b, is like stumbling into an alternate universe.
-This isn’t your cookie-cutter tourist trap; it’s a vibrant, pulsing heart of culture and creativity that’s expanded way beyond its original 18 blocks.
+Nestled about a mile from the neon glow of Downtown Vegas and the iconic Fremont Street Experience, the Arts District, fondly known as 18b, is a vibrant, pulsing heart of culture and creativity that’s currently much larger than its original 18 blocks.
+Here, you’ll find galleries, studios, and museums, and see paintings, sculptures, and even theatrical performances (and of course a lot of street art that gives the vibe of an open-air museum too).

 Enjoy A Drink Over Ocean Views At Mandarin Bar